Read-Lab-Confederation/staph_metagenome_subtypes/Binstrain/ReadME.md

 Maintainer: Sandeep J. Joseph <sandeepjoseph@emory.edu> and Ben Li <ben.li@emory.edu>

-Description: Uses a binomial mixture model to describe the observed alternative allele (SNP) derived from prior comparative genomic analysis to estimate the proportion of 40 S. aureus subtypes in metagenome samples.
+binstrain uses a binomial mixture model to describe the observed alternative allele (SNP) derived from prior comparative genomic analysis to estimate the proportion of 40 S. aureus subtypes in metagenome samples.
 The 2 main input files are the SNP pattern file that contains the position information on subtype-specific SNPs as well as SNPs shared by other subtypes and coverage counts at these SNP sites, obtained by reference mapping of the reads to a reference genome.
 A well-established two step method is used to estimate the proportion of serovar strain-specific SNPs present in pure or mixed infection of genotypes.
 First step is a direct estimate by using the sparsity of the design matrix.
 Quadratic optimization method is involved in the second step.
 Originally developed for direct sequencing of C. trachomatis from clinical samples.

 License: GPL-2